tom-bleher/ALLS-Multivariable-ADAM-Optimization/README.md

 #### Theoretical background
 Let me explain the mathematical description of Adaptive Moment Estimation (ADAM) by first separately tackling Momentum Gradient Descent and RMSprop.
 ###### Momentum Gradient Descent
-The momentum gradient descent algorithm builds upon the the vanilla gradient descent algorithm — $\theta_{t+1}=\theta_{t}-\gamma \nabla f(\theta_{n})$ — by adding a momentum term to the expression.
-This term builds up momentum in the direction of the previous gradients, smoothing out the updates and assisting to faster convergence.
+The momentum gradient descent algorithm builds upon the vanilla gradient descent algorithm — $\theta_{t+1}=\theta_{t}-\gamma \nabla f(\theta_{n})$ — by adding a momentum term to the expression.
+This term builds up momentum in the direction of the previous gradients, smoothing out the updates and assisting in faster convergence.

 $$\theta_{t+1}=\theta_{t}+\beta(\theta_{t}-\theta_{t-1})-\gamma \nabla f(\theta_{n})$$

 Here, $\gamma$ is the learning rate, and $\beta$ is the momentum decay factor.

 ###### Root Mean Square Propagation (RMSprop)
-RMSprop adjusts the learning rates of individual parameters in real-time according to the gradient history.
+RMSprop adjusts the learning rates of individual parameters in real time according to the gradient history.
 It addresses problems faced by momentum gradient descent including slow convergence and parameter oscillation.
 The algorithm accomplishes this by keeping track of a moving average of the squared gradients which scale the learning rates.

 $$\theta_{t+1}=\theta_{t}-\frac{\gamma \cdot \nabla f(\theta_{t})}{\sqrt{ v_{t} + \epsilon }}$$
 $$v_{t}=\beta  \cdot v_{t-1}+(1-\beta)\cdot(\nabla g(\theta_{t}))^2$$

 Here, $v_{t}$ describes the running mean of squared gradients at a certain iteration $t$, and $\beta$ is the momentum decay factor as presented in the momentum gradient descent algorithm.
 ###### Adaptive Moment Estimation (ADAM)
-The Adaptive Moment Estimation algorithm combines RMSprop and momentum gradient descent to form a robust optimization solution which is capable of tackling a broader range of non-convex functions.
+The Adaptive Moment Estimation algorithm combines RMSprop and momentum gradient descent to form a robust optimization solution that is capable of tackling a broader range of non-convex functions.

 ```math
 \begin{gather*}